nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all customers/employees/suppliers/reservations using the `listC`/`listE`/`listS`/`listR` command.
    2. Test case: `deleteC 1`/`deleteE 1`/`deleteS 1`/`deleteR 1` <br>
       Expected: First customer/employee/supplier/reservation is deleted from the list.
-Details of the deleted customer/employee/supplier/reservation shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted customer/employee/supplier/reservation shown in the results display.
-   1. Test case: `deleteC 0`/`deleteE 0`/`deleteS 0`/`deleteR 0`<br>
+   3. Test case: `deleteC 0`/`deleteE -1`/`deleteS -50`/`deleteR 0`<br>
       Expected: Nobody is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the results display with a result message `Invalid comamnd format...`
-   2. Other incorrect delete commands to try: `deleteS`, `delete 1`, `deleteC x` (where x is larger than the customer list size), `...` <br>
+   4. Other incorrect delete commands to try: `deleteS`, `deleteC x`, `delete 1` (where x is larger than the customer list size) <br>
-      Expected: Similar to previous.
+      Expected: Nobody is deleted.
+Error details shown in the results display.
+Entering the first 2 commands will produce the same error message as test case 1.3 while entering `delete 1` will produce the result message `Unknown command`

 2. Deleting a customer/employee/supplier/reservation while customer list is filtered.